 • Do not promote your company or product.
 Submissions that are “commercials” will be rejected.

 • Don’t submit links that go to commercial content on your site.

 • Don’t send an article that’s been making the rounds for two months without being sure it is up-to-date when sent to us.

-• Don’t submit links without including the URL.
-And please verify the URL.
+• Don’t submit links without verifying the URL.

 • Don’t dual-submit articles.
 We expect outside submissions to be original to us and exclusive to us —in the banking field—if we accept them.

 • Don’t go off the radar.
 Keep in touch as an article is progressing.
 Let us know if it will be late.
 Be sure we know that all internal reviews have been completed before sending a “completed” manuscript.

 • Don’t send any large attachments (4 MB or larger) without advance word.

 Websites are subject to constant change.
 We cannot be responsible for broken links.

 Books are part of how bankers exchange information and we have a small but dedicated group of banker book reviewers.
 If you would like your book considered for review, please contact:

 • Erik Vander Kolk, Executive Editor & Digital Content Manager, [email protected]

 Unsolicited books may be considered for review, but we are under no obligation to examine them.